Whole language: Goodman's four proposed cueing systems

-The pragmatic system is also involved in the construction of meaning while reading.
+The pragmatic system is another system proposed by Goodman involved in the construction of meaning while reading.
 This brings into play the socio-cultural knowledge of the reader.
 It provides information about the purposes and needs the reader has while reading.
 Yetta Goodman and Dorothy Watson state that, "Language has different meaning depending on the reason for use, the circumstances in which the language is used, and the ideas writers and readers have about the contextual relations with the language users.
 Language cannot exist outside a sociocultural context, which includes the prior knowledge of the language user.
 For example, shopping lists, menus, reports and plays are arranged uniquely and are dependent on the message, the intent, the audience, and the context."

 By the time children begin school, they may have developed an inferred understanding of some of the pragmatics of a particular situation.
 For example, turn-taking in conversation, reading poetry, or a shopping list.
 "While different materials may share common semantic, syntactic, and graphophonic features, each genre has its own organization and each requires certain experiences by the reader."

-Goodman performed a study where children first read words individually and then read the same words in connected text.
-He found that the children did better when they read the words in connected text.
+Goodman performed a methodologically flawed study, where children first read words individually and then read the same words in connected text.
+He found that the children did better the second time, when they read the words in connected text.
 Later replications of the experiment failed to find effects, however, when children did not read the same words in connected text immediately after reading them individually, as they had in Goodman's experiment.

-Goodman's theory has been criticized by other researchers who favor a phonics-based approach, and present research to support their viewpoint.
-Critics argue that good readers use decoding as their primary approach to reading, and use context to confirm that what they have read makes sense.
+Goodman's theory has been criticized by researchers who favor a phonics-based approach and have presented research that supports their views.
+Critics argue that good readers use decoding as their primary approach to reading and context to confirm that what they have read makes sense.